 If the assisted living facility refuses to settle, or is unwilling to extend a reasonable offer, our firm will be prepared to try your case in front of a jury.

 Contact Experienced Assisted Living Injury Lawyers About Your Injury Claim

 If you have any questions about the warning signs of elder abuse, reporting an assisted living facility violation, or your family’s legal options for filing a claim or lawsuit against a facility where abuse or neglect has occurred, Brent Wieand is ready to help.
 We handle numerous cases involving abuse and neglect in assisting living communities and nursing homes.
-To set up a free and completely confidential legal consultation with our assisted living injury lawyers, contact us at (215) 666-7777 today.
+To set up a free and completely confidential legal consultation with our assisted living injury lawyers, contact us today.